 Kim began her life’s journey in Philadelphia, but at age 2 moved to Miami.
-At age 4 Kim began to develop an interest is sports watching her older brother play baseball and helping out at his practices.
+At age 4 Kim began to develop an interest in sports watching her older brother play baseball and helping out at his practices.
 By 5th grade at Cutler Ridge Christian Academy with an engaging and supportive coach, she ended up playing every intramural sport the school offered.
 She loved competition.
 Sports came first – academics second, but if she wanted to play, she needed to have decent grades.

 Teen years brought middle school graduation and a transition to Palmetto Senior High.
 She began playing softball, then soccer and volleyball as each season rolled out.
 It became too much, so choices had to be made.
 Volleyball won out.
-Her skills took her directly to the varsity team, and eventually on to team MVP.
+Her skills took her directly to the varsity team, and eventually on to team captain.

 Kim’s attraction to athletics also led her to become an assistant to Palmetto’s athletic trainer, where she learned how to help prevent and deal with sports injuries.
 This experience gave her a deep appreciation for the importance of conditioning and understanding the physical needs required for each sport.
 Also with the teen years came braces, concerns about body image and issues with self-confidence.
 Issues that so many teens, especially girls, have to overcome.

 Kim graduated from Miami Palmetto Senior High School in 1991.
 Without a clear career interest, starting out at Miami Dade Community College made sense.
 They had a women’s (not girls anymore) volleyball team, and state championship caliber credentials.
 Kim was reluctant to try out.
 “They only want tall girls”.
 But with parental encouragement she tried out.
 It was very challenging and she wasn’t selected.
-Fortunately, one of those who were selected decided to take another offer and coach had to choose between 2 candidates from try-outs.
+Fortunately, one of those who were selected decided to take another offer and the coach had to choose between 2 candidates from try-outs.
 Under duress, Kim put together a promotional folder on her accomplishments at Palmetto and that was the tiebreaker.
 She was in with a scholarship.

 Kim got to be coached and trained under Cookie Stevens, whose laser focus on positivity, teamwork, attitude and overcoming obstacles energized Kim.
-Kim would eventually model her coaching on what she learned from Coach Stevens.
+She would eventually model her coaching on what she learned from Coach Stevens.
 While height-challenged at net, she developed her skills in defense as a relentless digger.
 Importantly, she learned never to show disappointment in her play, or that of her teammates.
 Her skills and work attitude, along with a recommendation from Coach Stevens, earned her a full scholarship to the University of South Alabama.
 There she continued to develop under coaches Jim Smoot and Deitre Collins.

 With college volleyball days over, Kim checked out playing beach volleyball at South Beach.
 She saw that BEACH was different and she wasn’t ready.
 So she headed to Holiday Isle in the Keys and started playing pick-up games on their sand courts before heading back to Miami Beach where she quickly fit in and made scores of new friends.
 Her joyful smile and ability to always find the best in people naturally drew people to her.